jblakley/ScannerEKSQS/README.md

   -h, --help            show this help message and exit -c NAME, --clustername=NAME
                         use NAME as clustername
-  -n INT, --nodesdesired=INT
+  -n NODES, --nodesdesired=NODES
-                        use INT as number of desired nodes in the cluster -m INT, --maxnodes=INT
+                        use NODES as number of desired nodes in the cluster -m MAXNODES, --maxnodes=MAXNODES
-                        use INT as number of maximum nodes in the cluster -i INSTANCE, --instancetype=INSTANCE
+                        use MAXNODES as number of maximum nodes in the cluster -i INSTANCE, --instancetype=INSTANCE
                         Use instance type INSTANCE in cluster -C, --create          Create the cluster
-  -B, --build           Build the deployment for the cluster -D, --deploy          Build and Deploy the cluster -S, --staging         Make this instance a staging machine -e, --delete          delete the cluster
+  -B, --build           Build the deployment for the cluster -D, --deploy          Build and Deploy the cluster -S, --staging         Make this instance a staging machine -G, --scale           Scale the cluster and deployment to specified maximum
+                        and desired nodes
+  -e, --delete          delete the cluster
   -j NAME, --jsonconfig=NAME
                         use NAME as json configuration file -d, --debug           Print debugging information -v, --verbose         Print detailed information #TODO
 ```

 If something goes wrong, the --debug option is pretty useful.

 The configuration file supports the following options: